Prince Harry Surprises Queen Elizabeth At Her Birthday Gathering On Easter

 — E!
 News (@enews) April 21, 2019

-But sources say that Duchess Meghan didn’t likely stay home alone at Frogmore Cottage as her mother, Doria Ragland arrived in the United Kingdom to stay with the Duke and Duchess of Sussex, says The Inquisitr.
+But sources say that Duchess Meghan didn’t likely stay home alone at Frogmore Cottage as her mother, Doria Ragland arrived in the United Kingdom to stay with the Duke and Duchess of Sussex, as The Inquisitr previously reported.
 Ragland is in town to help out with the new baby, but the couple has also hired a maternity nurse to care for Baby Sussex as well as Markle after she delivers the baby.

-Royal watchers have been keeping an eye on Ragland’s movements to see when she arrives in England as a sign that the baby is on its way.
+Royal watchers have been keeping an eye on Ragland’s movements since her arrival in England is a sign that the baby is on its way.

-Friends of Ragland say that the grandma to be wouldn’t miss the birth of her first grandchild.
+Friends of Ragland say that the grandma-to-be wouldn’t miss the birth of her first grandchild.

 “Like all mums, Doria wants to be there for her daughter at this seismic event in her life.
 She has sometimes worried about being so far away but she is absolutely going to be there for her at the birth.”